aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-conversion-and-export/creating-html-email-files-using-csharp-save-as-html/_index.md

 ### How do I download Aspose.Email for .NET?

-You can download the library from the official [Aspose.Email releases page](https://releases.aspose.com/email/net).
+You can download the library from the [Aspose.Email releases page](https://releases.aspose.com/email/net).

 ### Can I add attachments to my HTML email?